jax-ml/jax/docs/the-training-cookbook.rst

 Fully-Sharded Data Parallel (FSDP)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The drawback of data-parallel sharding is that we have to keep multiple, full, redundant copies of the model parameters in HBM.
 This is a very performant strategy for small models, but since HBM is in short supply, we need to shard the model parameters as well.
-In the *Fully-Sharded Data Parallel (FSDP)* strategy, we shard both the model and the parameters.
+In the *Fully-Sharded Data Parallel (FSDP)* strategy, we shard both the activations and the model parameters.
 Now, as the forward pass happens, the parameters are, one-by-one, unsharded (via ``AllGather``) into whole arrays before they are applied to the activations.
 This unsharding is brief and temporary, however, leading to a large saving in HBM.
 In the backward pass, each ``AllGather`` becomes a ``ReduceScatter``.
 Then there is a final ``ReduceScatter`` at the optimizer update to synchronize gradients.
-Compared with Data parallelism, the total communication traffic is 50% highter, but we our HBM pressure is reduced by the size of the model divided by the number of devices.
+Compared with Data parallelism, the total communication traffic is 50% higher, but our HBM pressure is reduced by the size of the model divided by the number of devices.

 *Mesh:*